Online Convex Optimization with Heavy Tails: Old Algorithms, New Regrets, and Applications: Old Algorithms under Heavy Tails

 \subsection{New Regret for Dual Averaging}

 \begin{rem} It is known that $\DA$ is a special realization of the more general Follow-the-Regularized-Leader $(\FTRL)$ framework \citep{pmlr-v15-mcmahan11b}.
-To keep the work concise, we only focus on $\DA$.
-The key idea to prove Theorem \ref{thm:main-DA} can directly extend to show new regret for $\FTRL$ under heavy-tailed noise. \end{rem} We turn our attention to the second candidate, the Dual Averaging ($\DA$) algorithm, which is given in Algorithm \ref{alg:DA}.
+To keep the work concise, we focus only on $\DA$.
+The key idea for proving Theorem \ref{thm:main-DA} can be directly extended to show new regret for $\FTRL$ under heavy-tailed noise. \end{rem} We turn our attention to the second candidate, the Dual Averaging ($\DA$) algorithm, which is given in Algorithm \ref{alg:DA}.
 Though $\DA$ coincides with $\OGD$ when $\X=\R^{d}$ and $\eta_{t}=\eta$, these two methods in general are not equivalent and can have significant performance differences in practice.
 Therefore, it is also important to understand $\DA$ under heavy tails.

-Despite the proof strategies for $\OGD$ and $\DA$ are in different flavors (even for $\p=2$), the basic idea presented before for $\OGD$ still works here, i.e., apply the boundness property of $\X$ to make the term $\left\Vert \err_{t}\right\Vert $ have a correct exponent.
+Despite the proof strategies for $\OGD$ and $\DA$ are in different flavors (even for $\p=2$), the basic idea presented before for $\OGD$ still works here, i.e., apply the boundedness property of $\X$ to make the term $\left\Vert \err_{t}\right\Vert $ have a correct exponent.
 Armed with this thought, we can prove the following new regret bound for $\DA$ under heavy-tailed noise.
 We refer the reader to Appendix \ref{sec:DA} for its proof. \begin{thm} Under Assumption \ref{assu:OCO}, taking $\eta_{t}=\frac{D}{G\sqrt{t}}\land\frac{D}{\sigma t^{1/\p}}$ in $\DA$ (Algorithm \ref{alg:DA}), we have

 \end{thm} As far as we know, Theorem \ref{thm:main-DA} is the first provable and optimal regret for $\DA$ under heavy tails.
 It guarantees the same tight bound as in Theorem \ref{thm:main-OGD} up to different constants.